 - Business Analytics Director

 What programs should I target for recruiting?

-For entry-level roles, we recommend recruiting from the BBA program and MS programs in business administration and information technology and management.
+For entry-level roles, we recommend recruiting from the BBA program and MS programs in business administration (e.g., business analytics, finance, and marketing) and information technology and management.

-For mid-level roles, we recommend the MBA program and MS programs in business administration and information technology and management.
+For mid-level roles, we recommend the MBA program and MS programs in business administration (e.g., business analytics, finance, and marketing) and information technology and management.

 For senior-level roles, we recommend the MBA programs, including our Executive and Working Professional MBAs.

 Our Students are Prepared to Shape the Industry

 In programs throughout the school, our students are studying with researchers to shape the industry and make an impact.